OrqueIO/OrqueIO/README.md

 #### Process Design

-- Camunda Modeler - A [standalone desktop application](https://github.com/camunda/camunda-modeler) that allows business users and developers to design & configure processes.
+- OrqueIO Modeler - A [standalone desktop application](https://github.com/orqueio/orqueio-modeler) that allows business users and developers to design & configure processes.

 #### Process Operations

-- Camunda Engine - JMX and advanced Runtime Container Integration for process engine monitoring.
+- OrqueIO Engine - JMX and advanced Runtime Container Integration for process engine monitoring.
-- Camunda Cockpit - Web application tool for process operations.
+- OrqueIO Cockpit - Web application tool for process operations.
-- Camunda Admin - Web application for managing users, groups, and their access permissions.
+- OrqueIO Admin - Web application for managing users, groups, and their access permissions.

 #### Human Task Management

-- Camunda Tasklist - Web application for managing and completing user tasks in the context of processes.
+- OrqueIO Tasklist - Web application for managing and completing user tasks in the context of processes.

 #### And there's more...

 - [bpmn.io](https://bpmn.io/) - Toolkits for BPMN, CMMN, and DMN in JavaScript (rendering, modeling)
-- [Community Extensions](https://docs.camunda.org/manual/7.5/introduction/extensions/) - Extensions on top of Orque IO provided and maintained by our great open source community

 ## A Framework

-In contrast to other vendor BPM platforms, Orque IO strives to be highly integrable and embeddable.
+In contrast to other vendor BPM platforms, OrqueIO strives to be highly integrable and embeddable.
 We seek to deliver a great experience to developers that want to use BPM technology in their projects.

 ### Highly Integrable